LaToya Myles Promoted to ARL Acting Deputy Director

 Her scientific research has sought to improve understanding of the linkages between atmospheric chemistry and environmental change with a focus on observations of ammonia over coastal and agricultural ecosystems.
 She has demonstrated leadership of boundary layer R&D efforts, including observations and modeling of physical and chemical processes in the atmosphere, with programs in NOAA and in collaboration with partners from other federal agencies, universities, and the private sector.
 During her 20-year tenure at ARL, she has been a subject matter expert, invited speaker, and published author in surface-atmosphere exchange and biogeochemical cycling of reactive nitrogen.
 She is a graduate of OAR’s Leadership Effectiveness and Advancement Program (LEAP) and the NOAA Leadership Seminar.

-Dr. Myles is also a strong advocate for diversity, equity, inclusion, and accessibility in the Earth sciences.
-As current chair of the AGU Honors and Recognition Committee, she works to expand and create new opportunities for the next generation of scientists and reach out to historically underrepresented communities.
+As current chair of the AGU Honors and Recognition Committee, Dr. Myles works to expand and create new opportunities for the next generation of scientists.

 Dr. Gary Matlock continues to serve as ARL’s Acting Director, but Dr. Myles is instrumental in providing leadership and direction for ARL.